We've all been there before. Roughing it in the woods for a few nights while facing the elements and putting up with the

 Paddling through a few different lakes and a taking a couple of portages to get there, we arrived at our campsite somewhere in the middle of the park to begin our amazing expedition.

 We spent two days paddling to areas that moose frequent for their morning and afternoon meals and we saw everything you could ever ask for.

 And it was the first time Dave and I ever saw a bull moose in the wild.

-We saw moose swimming and running through the water and we were so close to them at one point, we could see the bugs flying around their newly formed antlers.
+We saw other moose swimming and running through the water and we were so close to them at one point, we could see the bugs flying around their newly formed antlers.

 Algonquin Park Camping

-It was an incredible experience to camp on an island in the massive Provincial Park knowing that moose were all around us.
+It was an incredible experience to camp on an island in the massive Provincial Park knowing that moose, bears and other wildlife were all around us.

 Algonquin park houses black bears, wolves, beavers, otters, fox and hundreds of different bird species.

-When you go camping and canoeing here, you are truly in the great Canadian wilderness.
+When you go canoeing and camping in Algonquin Park, you are truly in the great Canadian wilderness.